kubestellar/kubestellar/docs/content/v0.20/architecture.md

       event
     - Structured Name of the object
     - For delete event: Shallow copy of the object being deleted.
-This is required for objects w/o finalizers that need to be deleted from the managed clusters (WECs)
+This is required for objects that need to be deleted from the managed clusters (WECs)
 - Starting & stopping informers dynamically based on creation or deletion of CRDs (which add/remove APIs on the WDS).